blamejoel/stuff/README.md

 Personal config files that might be useful on remote or otherwise "other" machines.

-Ex: vim .vimrc file and color scheme.
+Example: vim .vimrc file and color scheme.

 * Vim
   * setup_vim.sh - script to auto copy/merge vimrc, plugins, and color schemes to the home directory